Stru17/CS-4400-Intro-to-Databases-Team-Project/README.md

 For example, the Javascript may make a request for the `display_owner_view` data to the Flask server, in which the Flask server executes the `SELECT * FROM display_owner_vew` query.
 The Flask server takes the results from this query and sends the results in an HTTP response to the Javascript code, which would fill the HTML with the data from the query.

 ## Group Tasks
+We had 5 members on the team.
 Here is how work was divided among Group 21:

 Abhiram
 - Initial Flask Setup